-Survey respondents which had done express human rights due diligence indicated that the function most frequently responsible for implementation of actions are CSR, 124 followed by operations management125 and procurement or supply chain management.
-126 In contrast, the group which considers human rights only as part of other due diligence processes, indicated that human resources and operations management are the primary functions 127 assigned responsibility for implementation.
-128
+Survey respondents which had done dedicated HRDD indicated that the function most frequently responsible for implementation of actions are CSR,87 followed by operations management88 and procurement or supply chain management.89 In contrast, the group which considers human rights only as part of other due diligence processes, indicated that human resources and operations management are the primary functions90 assigned responsibility for implementation.91

 Many of those interviewed highlighted the importance of translating and applying human rights as it relates to the individual function in question.
 In more than one interview this was referred to as 'making human rights operational'.
 Yet one interviewee indicated that at their company they do not want to create 'human rights departments'.
 One interviewee explained that if procedures are aimed at sustainability functions only, they have to 'argue with their business colleagues at every step', whereas if human rights are successfully integrated into operational and commercial procedures, such as how to win a licence, then 'all of a sudden it is on a project leader's checklist, not on the support team members' list'.
 Survey respondents and interviewees mentioned a few mechanisms which are used to ensure that internal decision-making enables relevant actions to be implemented.
-The interviews indicated that in some companies, budgets for the required implementation was allocated centrally by senior leadership, while inothers, they were absorbed into the budgets of the various functions responsible for the necessary actions.
+The interviews indicated that in some companies, budgets for the required implementation was allocated centrally by senior leadership, while in others, they were absorbed into the budgets of the various functions responsible for the necessary actions.

 Survey respondents were asked whether they had used internal or external human rights experts to advise on, conduct or evaluate the due diligence process.
-Our survey shows a significant contrast in the use of human rights experts between those survey respondents who had undertaken express human rights due diligence and those who had considered human rights only as part of other processes.
-93.15% of those who had undertaken express human rights due diligence had used human rights experts (whether internal or external); whereas 75.86% of the other group used no human rights experts.
+Our survey shows a significant contrast in the use of human rights experts between those survey respondents who had undertaken dedicated HRDD and those who had considered human rights only as part of other processes.
+93.15% of those who had undertaken dedicated HRDD had used human rights experts (whether internal or external); whereas 75.86% of the other group used no human rights experts.
 Of our four focus sectors, the sector which made the most use of human rights experts was mining, in which 80% of respondents used either internal or external human rights experts or both.
-Many of interviewees had made use of external advisers to guide, advise on, coordinate or conduct their human rights due diligence process.
-These external parties range from lawyers, auditors, specialised consultants, NGOs and business organisations to international organisations such as UNICEF.
+Many of interviewees had made use of external advisers, ranging from lawyers, auditors, specialised consultants, NGOs and business organisations to international organisations such as UNICEF.

-[.]
-Principle 19(a)(i).
+86 GP 19(a)(i).

-$^{^{126}}$ 29.41%.
-In the 'express human rights due diligence' group, only 5.88% selected the CEO and only 2.94% selected the board or non-executive directors as being responsible for the implementation of actions aimed at human rights impacts.
+89 29.41%.
+In the 'express HRDD' group, only 5.88% selected the CEO and only 2.94% selected the board or non-executive directors as being responsible for the implementation of actions aimed at human rights impacts.
+90 37.50% each.

-127 37.50% each.

 Many companies indicated that a collective approach assists significantly where individual company action is unlikely to result in change.
 Some companies found it productive and appropriate to engage with competitors on human rights issues in a collective forum such as industry associations.
-One example used was the Voluntary Principles on Security and Human Rights, which brings together companies, governments and NGOs around the topic of security and human rights.
-129 One interviewee demonstrated the advantage of collective action through an example of a large country where it only had a small market share.
+One example used was the Voluntary Principles which brings together companies, governments and NGOs around the topic of security and human rights.
+One interviewee demonstrated the advantage of collective action through an example of a large country where it only had a small market share.
 Approaching the relevant authorities and suppliers on behalf of a collective industry body was considered likely to be more effective than if it was a single company.